rasteiner/k2-kirby-compat/readme.md

-# Kirby v2 Core
+# Compatibility fork of the Kirby 2 Core folder

-Please refer to the [Kirby Starterkit](http://github.com/getkirby-v2/starterkit) for a complete installation of Kirby 2.
+This fork of the Kirby 2 core folder is to provide compatibility with PHP 8.1 with minimal effort.
+Functionality is not guaranteed in any way and errors are only "silenced" when encountered.
+PRs are welcome.

+For new projects, please use the latest version of Kirby CMS.

+You can find the repository for the Kirby 2 Core folder [here](https://github.com/rasteiner/k2-panel-compat).

 ## Kirby 2 - EOL